 Trial participants' data will be evaluated to determine whether approved protocol was followed by checking;

-- Organisation, completeness and legibility - Corrections to the data recorded in the CRF were done according to TFDA Guidelines
+- a.
+Organization, completeness and legibility - b.
+Corrections to the data recorded in the CRF were done according to TMDA Guidelines

 3.1 Inclusion and exclusion criteria of study participants

 The following will be checked during inspection;